Vasilii-Moskvin/Astronomy/nomus/ReadMe_nomus.txt

     File C:\Users\vasil\Desktop\nomus_cat.csv has created!

 SETTINGS
+    Set path to Aladin.jar.
+7 line in the file, the value of ALADIN_PATH.
     The input format for RA and DE is the same as in the Aladin's scripts.